The Political Regulation Wave:

 The Renewable Energy Investment Gap:

-How Local Politics Impede the Greening of China’s Belt and Road Initiative
+How Domestic Politics in Recipient Countries Impede the Greening of China’s Belt and Road Initiative